Matt was lucky enough to start programming in the mid 1980s when his dad brought home a BBC Micro from work.

 Matt developed the practice of Example Mapping whilst training a team in St. Louis, Missouri.

+Matt acted as Cucumber Ltd’s CEO for most of it’s life, handing over to Sal in the autumn of 2018.
 In 2019 Cucumber was acquired by SmartBear.
 Matt worked for them as full-time lead of the Cucumber Open source project until February 2023.
 One of his initiatives was finding ways to tackle the structural sexism and racism in open source.

 Originally from northwest England, he now lives in the mountain town of Nelson, BC in Canada with his wife, two kids, a dog and a couple of cats.
 He enjoys back-country skiing, trail running and woodworking.